-Australian skipper does not believe anything is wrong with the team's body language on field, but majority of us will disagree, writes Michael Jeh
+Michael Jej feels the Australian skipper does not believe anything is wrong with the team's body language on the field although majority of the rest will disagree on the same

 Brisbane: So Australia are now ranked number one in Tests and ODIs.
 Whilst I think the jury's out on whether that's a fair barometer of how far they've come in just one season, India can expect no favours.

 Australian paceman Mitchell Johnson gives England's Kevin Pietersen some lip service as umpire Kumar Dharmasena steps in during the Fourth Ashes Test in Melbourne last year.
 Pic/Getty Images

 Learn to duck and hook — the Aussies will try to pound you into submission on pitches that they claim will we be just as challenging as the ones they encountered in India in 2013.
 There will be no talk of 'doctored' pitches because that is a termed only reserved for spinning pitches (when those claiming have no decent spinners!).